-Francesco Lamperti is a scientist at the RFF-CMCC European Institute of Economics and the Environment, and Assistant Professor at the Institute of Economics, Scuola Superiore Sant’Anna (Pisa).
+Francesco Lamperti is a junior scientist at the RFF-CMCC European Institute of Economics and the Environment, and Assistant Professor at the Institute of Economics, Scuola Superiore Sant’Anna (Pisa).

 His research interests are mainly focused on macroeconomics, agent based and integrated assessment modelling, climate change economics and dynamics of natural disasters.